openenergymonitor/EmonESP/readme.md

 #### 3. Upload

-- Put ESP into bootloader mode for every upload.
+Put ESP into bootloader mode:

+- For Adafruit HUZZAH press and hold `GPIO0` button then press Reset, LED should light dimly to indicate bootloader mode.
+- For WiFi relay press and hold the reset button for the duration of the upload
+- For Sonof S20 press the front button when connecting power
 - On Heatpump monitor use jumper to pull `GPIO0` low then reset then connect power (simulates reset) or pull RST pin low.
-   - On other ESP boards (Adafruit HUZZAH) press and hold `GPIO0` button then press Reset, LED should light dimly to indicate bootloader mode.

 ##### a.)
 Upload main program: